You need high security. You need Ohio Mobile Shredding.

-The National Association for Information Destruction (NAID) is the non-profit watchdog organization for the secure data destruction industry founded in 1994.
-NAID’s mission is to promote the proper destruction of discarded information by promoting the standards and ethics of its members.
+The International Secure Information Governance & Management Association (i-SIGMA) is the non-profit watchdog organization for the secure data destruction industry founded in 1994. i-SIGMA’s mission is to promote the proper destruction of discarded information by promoting the standards and ethics of its members.

 All of our trucks are equipped with the latest GPS tracking technology to ensure absolute security in your document destruction.
 We know where our trucks, and your materials, are at all times.

 In addition to providing a higher level of security, our GPS tracking allows us to respond quickly to emergency needs.
 If a client needs immediate service we can use our GPS system to locate an available truck near the area.